mourouzidou/MachineLearning_MSc_course/Model_Selection/README.md

 * Moderate correlation: |correlation coefficient| between 0.3 and 0.5.
 * Strong correlation: |correlation coefficient| greater than 0.5.

-As shown in Figure 3, most continuous features exhibited weak correlations with the target variable YY.
-Notably:
+As shown in Figure 3, most continuous features exhibited weak correlations with the target variable Y. Notably:

-* Feature 4 showed a moderate positive correlation with YY (correlation coefficient = 0.29908).
+* Feature 4 showed a moderate positive correlation with Y (correlation coefficient = 0.29908).
-* Feature 7 had a moderate negative correlation with YY (correlation coefficient = -0.21082).
+* Feature 7 had a moderate negative correlation with Y (correlation coefficient = -0.21082).
 *
 The remaining features had extremely weak correlations, indicating minimal linear relationships with the target variable.